Keerthi132/Blogging-hub/README.md

 👉 Dynamic content rendering with EJS

 **Installation**
 Follow these steps to set up and run the project locally:

-1️⃣ Clone the repository
+1️⃣ Clone the repository:
 git clone https://github.com/YOUR-USERNAME/YOUR-REPO.git

-2️⃣ Navigate to the project directory cd YOUR-REPO
+2️⃣ Navigate to the project directory: cd YOUR-REPO

-3️⃣ Install dependencies
+3️⃣ Install dependencies:
 npm install (This will install all the dependencies listed in the package.json file)

-4️⃣ Start the server
+4️⃣ Start the server:
 node server.js

-5️⃣ Open in your browser
+5️⃣ Open in your browser:
 Go to: http://localhost:3000